esbeneickhardt/karpathyintro/README.md

   * Files:
   	* A walkthrough of all the information given in the lecture has been written to notebook three in the folder /notebooks/bigram

-5. Language Modelling: Part 4 (ONGOING)
+5. Language Modelling: Part 4
   * Description:
   	* We dive deep into backpropagation by manually going backwards through the 2-layer MLP (with BatchNorm) from the previous lesson.
 Along the way we learn to understand how pytorch is optimised, and we learn how to debug the networks better.
   * Links: